 Shareholders who wish to communicate with the Board of Directors may do so by writing to Board of Directors, National Beverage Corp., P.O.
 Box 16720, Fort Lauderdale, Florida 33318.
-Such communications will be reviewed by the Secretary of the Company, who shall remove communications relating to solicitations, junk mail, or other correspondence relating to customer service issues.
-All other communications shall be forwarded to the Board of Directors or specific members of the Board, as appropriate or as requested in the shareholder communication.
-The Company encourages, but does not require, that all members of the Board of Directors attend the annual meetings of shareholders of the Company and all members attended last year's annual meeting.
+Such communications will be reviewed by the Secretary of the Company, who shall remove communications relating to solicitations, junk mail or other correspondence relating to customer service issues.
+All other communications shall be forwarded to the Board of Directors or specific members of the Board as appropriate or as requested in the shareholder communication.